6 keys to a financially happy relationship

 6. When did we last review and recommit to our goals?

 Nothing's set in stone.
-"All the plans you make can be quickly upended by new jobs, new expenses and new family members," Greenberg says.
+"All the plans you make can be quickly upended by new jobs, new expenses and new family members," Vale says.
 "From time to time, it makes sense to take a fresh look at your financial position and goals.
 You'll probably want to make a few changes along the way."

-Think about making this an annual exercise, Greenberg suggests.
+Think about making this an annual exercise, Vale suggests.
 "Whether you choose to do it at the same time each year — say, the first week in September — or at certain financial milestones, like when your 401(k) or IRA balance increases by a certain amount, it's valuable to put your heads together and review the financial state of your union."

 Then, when you take joy in the life you've built together, you can celebrate your financial accomplishments as well as your relationship.